gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

   - name: cluster
     # the "#" forces the landscaper to use the target with the name "my-cluster" in the same namespace
     target: "#my-target-cluster"
+  data:
+  - name: namespace # name of the import in the blueprint
+    configMapRef:
+      key: "namespace"
+      name: "my-imports" # name of the configmap;
+      # namespace: default # the namespace will be defaulted to the namespace of the installation.

 ```

 __Exports__: The nginx ingress Blueprint exports the used `ingressClass` so that it can be reused by other components.
 To give the generic ingress class more semantic meaning in the current installation, the export is exported as `myIngressClass`.